m2collective/laravel-blade-directive/README.md

 ## Installation

-This package can be deployed automatically using Composer:
+You can install the package via composer:

 ```shell
 composer require m2collective/laravel-blade-directive
 ```

+The package will automatically register itself.

 ## Usage